kareemknowscode/outage-severity-model/README.md

-#
+# Predicting the Severity of Power Outages: Predictive Modeling and Analysis

 Authors: Mariana Paco, Kareem Mazboudi

 This is a data science project that aims to utilize machine learning models for predicting the severity of power outages.
 Our previous exploratory data analysis on this dataset can be found [here](https://kareemknowscode.github.io/ca-economy-outages/).
-Our findings are presented in this report, which was completed as part of the DSC80 course at UCSD
+Our findings are presented in this report, which was completed as part of the DSC 80 course at UCSD

 ## Introduction and Framing the Problem
 Anticipating and mitigating power outages is key to ensuring the stability of public welfare and infrastructure.
 We aim to use data regarding power outages around the United States to predict the severity of future outage events and enable proactive measures for citizens who may be impacted.